 After Sky Snake gave them fire, the Chumash people lived more comfortably.
 More people were born each year, and their villages got bigger and bigger.
 Santa Cruz Island was getting crowded.
 And the noise the people made was starting to annoy Hutash.
 It kept her awake at night.
 So, finally, she decided that some of the Chumash would have to move off the island.
 They would have to go to the mainland, which was less populated.
 But how were the people going to get across the water to the mainland?
 Finally, Hutash had the idea of making a bridge out of a rainbow.
 She made a very long, very high rainbow, which stretched from the tallest peak on Santa Cruz Island all the way to the tall mountains near Carpinteria.
 Hutash told the people to go across the Rainbow Bridge and fill the whole world with people.
 So the Chumash people started to go across the bridge.
 Some of them got across safely, but some of them made the mistake of looking down.
 It was a long way down to the water, and the fog was swirling around.
 They got so dizzy that some of them fell off the Rainbow Bridge, down, down, through the fog, into the ocean.
 Hutash felt very badly about this, because she had told them to cross the bridge.
 She didn't want them to drown.
 Instead, she turned them into dolphins.
 So the Chumash always said that dolphins were their brothers and sisters.

-ALUMNI & FRIENDS ASSOCIATION
+CSUCI ALUMNI & FRIENDS ASSOCIATION

-Location: Administration Building (805) 437-8952 Fax (805) 437-8459
+University Hall (805) 437-8952 Fax (805) 437-2716

 The CSUCI Alumni & Friends Association believes in creating strong University traditions, fostering University loyalty, and enhancing and strengthening relationships between alumni and students, faculty, staff and community members.
-We encourage participation in the life of the University as a student or alumnus.
+We encourage everyone's participation in helping our alumni stay connected.
+Stay forever dolphins!